naftalic/ddmif/_build/html/_sources/portfolio_weights.md

 we minimize the variance of portfolio returns minus twice the covariance between portfolio returns and benchmark returns (e.g., $V(r_P)-2C(r_P,r_B)$) because we cannot control the variance of the benchmark.

 To find the portfolio that minimizes tracking error, we need to solve the quadratic minimization problem.
 The same quadratic programming routine used in the preceding section can solve this problem as well.
-Typically, the chosen portfolio mean $μ_P$ will be some excess return over the benchmark.
-Practically, we should think of $μ_P$ as the expected return of the benchmark plus a small amount ($μ_P=$μ_B+\delta$) that we add according to our desire, and then run the optimization to find the portfolio weights.
+Typically, the chosen portfolio mean $μ_P$ will be some excess return **over** the benchmark.
+Practically, we should think of $μ_P$ as the expected return of the benchmark plus a small amount ($μ_P=μ_B+\delta$) that we add according to our desire, and then run the optimization to find the portfolio weights.
 Hence,

 $$